SchulerSimon/fyoutoo/README.md

 - execute the script:
     - `cd youfucktube`
     - CLI:
-      - Dose it once, needs to be executed after each time after you copy a youtube-url.
+      - Dose it once, needs to be executed each time you copy a youtube-url.
       - `python youfucktube.py`
     - GUI:
       - Provides a Graphical User Interface you can interact with.